Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Phenoxyethanol is a preservative in cosmetics and personal care products.
 Has FDA warnings for nursing products due to central nervous system effects.
-Phenoxyethanol is a preservative with FDA warnings for nursing products due to potential central nervous system effects in infants.
+A preservative that has FDA warnings for nursing products due to potential central nervous system effects in infants.
+While commonly used, fragrance free mineral sunscreens often use safer preservative alternatives.

 butyloctyl salicylate